DeSciL/DotnetMturk/README.md

 # DotnetMturk

 The Amazon Mechanical Turk SDK for .Net is a set of libraries and tools designed to make it easier for you to build solutions leveraging Amazon Mechanical Turk.
 This repo tracks changes from the official version.
-Current WDSL schema: `2014-08-15`.
+Current WSDL schema: `2014-08-15`.

 ## Source